sebbekarlsson/dirdb/README.md

 # dirdb
-> Document database with built-in schema handler
+> Document database with built-in graphql

 > A work in progress __do not use this now__